100 Useful Hawaiian Words + Phrases To Know Before Your Trip To Hawaii

 15 Useful Hawaiian Words and Phrases for Travelers in Hawaii

-The main Hawaiian words to know as a visitor:
+The main popular Hawaiian words and meanings to know as a visitor:

 A Hawaiian greeting to say hello or goodbye, meaning love